benoitpetit/goctiondoc/docs/api/authentication.md

-# Authentication in Goction
+# Authentication

-Goction uses token-based authentication to secure access to its API and certain CLI commands.
-This document explains how authentication works in Goction, how to manage tokens, and best practices for security.
+The Goction API uses token-based authentication to secure access to its endpoints.

 ## API Token

 The API token is a secret key used to authenticate requests to the Goction API.
 It's essential to keep this token secure and not share it publicly.

-### Generating a Token
+### Obtaining the API Token

 When you first install Goction, a random API token is generated automatically.
 You can view this token using the following command: